 Keep up with all the latest posts.
 Subscribe to our community resources mailing list.Sign Up

 Contrary to popular belief, social media is not just for millennials!
-According to Nonprofit Tech for Good and Public Interest Registry, Baby Boomers and Gen X’ers are more likely to be triggered to give via social media and email campaigns, over their more costly direct mail appeal counterparts.
+According to , Baby Boomers and Gen X’ers are more likely to be triggered to give via social media and email campaigns, over their more costly direct mail appeal counterparts.
 The below chart highlights the trends by generation:

-Other funding sources to consider are: bequests and major gifts, typically tied to your most loyal and involved supporters; grants (research foundations who support your mission by visiting: https://foundationcenter.org/;) and corporate partnerships/sponsorships, which are attracted by naming rights of physical--and nonphysical--spaces and/or programs, or public recognition.
+Other funding sources to consider are: bequests and major gifts, typically tied to your most loyal and involved supporters; grants (research foundations who support your mission by visiting: candid.org) and corporate partnerships/sponsorships, which are attracted by naming rights of physical—and nonphysical—spaces and/or programs, or public recognition.

 Interested in diving deeper into the way that your organization can maximize your fundraising potential?
 Contact Amanda Ravens at AmandaLRavens@Gmail.Com or 508-274-4739.